alvinchx/alvinchx/README.md

 ### Thanks for visiting my profile.

 - 🔭 I’m currently working on a few devops projects.
-- 🌱 I’m currently learning kubernetes, terraform and ansible.
+- 🌱 I’m currently learning Kubernetes, Terraform and Ansible.
 - 📫 How to reach me: chenalvin0907@gmail.com for job opportunities, questions or anything really!

 <!--